TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 tokenization, outliers, synthetic features, one-hot encoding, reducing dimensionality of data).

-> ADD list of feature engineering concepts and links t- places within the repo
+> ADD list of feature engineering concepts and links to places within the repo

 #### Analyze and visualize data for ML